This Too Shall Pass

 Ensure that your college list is set to 4-8 schools, and start the applications.
 You can establish your www.commonapp.org account on August 1 and start working on the essays and other supplements.
 Also, make sure that you can log on to your College Board and ACT accounts, to authorize them to send your scores to your colleges by the application deadlines.

 If that is part of your plan, register for the September ACT.
 The registration deadline is usually at the end of the second week of August.

 Read through the college planning guide that was distributed in English 12 classes.

 If you haven't already, return the signed transcript release form to the school counseling office.

 Continue working your college applications, including the essays.
 Schedule college visits for weekends and school days that are planned to be closed for students.

 Polish your resume and make sure that you have two teachers willing to write recommendation letters for your application.
 For schools that you are applying to on Common App, provide the teachers' email addresses so that they can log on and upload their recommendation letters.

 Request transcripts through the Naviance Family Connection, provide a parent's signature to authorize school to send your records, and pay the required processing fees.
 When you bring in these forms to the school counseling office, you should also indicate whether or not you need your school counselor to write a letter of recommendation.
 Common App requires it.
-If you do, please provide the counselor recommendation form so that we can incorporate your perspective into the letter.
+If you do, please complete the Brag Sheet in Naviance. so that we can incorporate your perspective into the letter.

 College Application red flags: